pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/new-release-playbook.md

 1. Change into the `docs-book-pivotalcf` directory and switch to the `master` branch.
 1. Run `bookbinder bind remote`.
 1. When the bind completes, change into the `final_app` directory.
+1. Log in to PWS:
+	`cf api api.run.pivotal.io`
+	`cf login`
+1. Make sure you are targeting the `pivotalcf-staging` space in the `pivotal-pubtools` org:
+	`cf target -o pivotal-pubtools -s pivotalcf-staging`
 1. Push the app as `docs-pcf-NEW-VERSION-NUMBER-blue`.
 For example:
 	`cf push docs-pcf-1-10-blue -b https://github.com/cloudfoundry/ruby-buildpack#v1.6.28`
 1. When the command completes, navigate to the app's route and ensure the content looks good.
 The route should be provided in the output.
 For example: